The Last Run: Production history

 The film was based on an original script by Alan Sharp who called it "an attempt to use the melodramatic crime chase to deal with whatever the hero's preoccupations might be."

 In July 1970, MGM-British announced they would be making a production and distribution deal with EMI creating a new company, MGM-EMI, and would produce four films: The Go-Between, The Boyfriend, Get Carter and The Last Run.
 By that stage the film was going to be directed by John Boorman.
 Boorman eventually left the project because he was unhappy with the script.

-George C. Scott agreed to play the lead role.
+George C. Scott agreed to play the lead role Harry Garmes.
 He was at the height of his career due to the success of Patton and did The Last Run because "for the longest time I've been looking for a Bogart-like meaty part.
 I haven't found it til now."
 Scott called the movie "an old fashioned adventure picture.
 It's kind of a Bogart part - the lonely, separated man trying to make a comeback.
 It's the sort of thing that people can enjoy."

 John Huston

 In November 1970, MGM head of production Herbert F. Solow announced the film would be made as part of a ten picture slate from the studio over the next six months - the other films were The Wild Rovers, Fortune and Men's Eyes, Shaft, Sextette (ultimately not made for some years), Travels with My Aunt, The Gang That Couldn't Shoot Straight, Bullet Proof and The Gazebo.
 By now the director of The Last Run was John Huston.
-He and Scott previously worked together on The List of Adrian Messenger and The Bible: In the Beginning.
+He and Scott previously worked together on The List of Adrian Messenger and The Bible: In the Beginning....